-All Tahoe Truckee Unified School District scholars will be provided challenging and engaging learning opportunities in order toto thrive and be successful in a globally competitive age.
+All Tahoe Truckee Unified School District scholars will be provided challenging and engaging learning opportunities to thrive and be successful in a globally competitive age.
 This goal will be accomplished through collaboration with students, parents, staff, and the community, united in dedication to our children's futures.
-Highly skilled, motivated and caring principals and teachers will engage scholars in effective and innovative instruction through a rigorous and relevant curriculum that promotes mastery of meaningful content, creativity, critical thinking, team workteamwork, problem solving, respect for diversity, the ability to communicate in multiple languages, and the effective use of technology.
-A culture of quality, accountability, responsibility, and respect shall characterize the school district
+Highly skilled, motivated, and caring principals and teachers will engage scholars in effective and innovative instruction through a rigorous and relevant curriculum that promotes mastery of meaningful content, creativity, critical thinking, teamwork, problem-solving, respect for diversity, the ability to communicate in multiple languages, and the effective use of technology.
+A culture of quality, accountability, responsibility, and respect shall characterize the school district.